benbyford/ai-ethics-framework/Framework.md

   - Fairness of participants an AI system should be upheld and, where possible, be demonstrated through statistical analysis

 - ### Data manipulation

+- ### Obfuscation and duplication of personal data

+  - Machine Learning techniques can be used to injest / transform input data into weights and biases, even after the original data is deleted, the model may be able to reproduce the data closely.

 ## Technology